Rundiz-WP/rundizstrap-companion/readme.txt

 Yes, it's working with WordPress navigation management in site editor.
 But it does not supported all WordPress core blocks.

-= I need help about how to use it? =
+= I need more help about how to use it. =

 If you have capability to edit theme option, you can access help page under Appearance menu in admin page.

 == Screenshots ==

+1. Customizable div
+2. Layout container
+3. Layout row
+4. Layout column
+5. Search
+6. Pagination for list posts
+7. Navbar container
+8. Navbar toggler button
+9. Navbar responsive wrapper.
+(You can choose it as collapse, or offcanvas but additional HTML attributes may need depend on Bootstrap guideline.)
+10. Navbar navigation
+11. Button
+12. Comment form
+13. Post navigation for display previous post, next post
+14. Navbar on front pages showing dropdown menu
+15. Plugin settings
+16. Plugin help page

 == Changelog ==